 SRI CONCEPTS AND METHODS APPLIED TO OTHER CROPS

 - NEW: SRI-Rice.
 2014.
 SCI - The System of Crop Intensification: Agroecological innovations for improving agricultural production, food security, and resilience to climate change.
-SRI International Network and Resources Center (SRI-Rice), Cornell University, Ithaca, New York.
-(72p., 5.18MB pdf)
+SRI International Network and Resources Center (SRI-Rice), Cornell University, Ithaca, New York, and the Technical Centre for Agricultural and Rural Cooperation (CTA), Wageningen, Netherlands.
+(72p., 5.45MB pdf)

 - SCI VIDEOS: Over 30 videos on the System of Crop Intensification are available on the SRICornell channel on YouTube.
 (SRI principles adapted to wheat, sugarcane, finger millet and other crops)

 - Daisy, M., N. Thavaprakaash, K. Velayudham, and V. Divya.
 2013.
 Effect of System of Crop Intensification (SCI) practices on growth, yield attributes and yield of castor hybrid YRCH.
 International Journal of Advanced Life Sciences.
 6(4): 366-374.

 - Watershed Organisation Trust (WOTR).
 2013.
 A step towards climate resilient agriculture.
 Watershed Organisation Trust website.